You could call it new insight gained over time. Or I can just say: I was wrong. Not just me. Most of the world’s migration experts were there too.

 What’s changed?

-Cue the new research More Development, Less Emigration to OECD Countries – Identifying Inconsistencies Between Cross-sectional and Time Series Estimates of the Migration Hump.
+Cue the new research paper: More Development, Less Emigration to OECD Countries – Identifying Inconsistencies Between Cross-sectional and Time Series Estimates of the Migration Hump.
 If you don’t understand any of this, don’t worry.
 You’re not alone.

 Simply put, the structure of the paper follows two important steps.